 - Strengthen employee retention

 At the end of the day, the attitude and mental state of your employees set the tone for your entire practice.
-Patients can sense when something is “off” at a practice or when there are tension and discontent in the air.
+Patients can sense when something is “off” at you practice or when there are tension and discontent in the air.
 And most of them will want to steer way clear of the negativity.

 Marketing your medical practice today is about customer service and community, and how effectively you maximize both.
 Your employees are your front-line customer service advocates as well as the pillars onto which you can build and strengthen your community.